-In the event of a government shutdown, disability payments, pensions, and medical care would continue under the Department of Veterans Affairs, as would other VA-sponsored benefits like education and housing assistance.
+In the event of a government shutdown, disability payments, pensions, and medical care would continue under the VA, as would other VA-sponsored benefits like education and housing assistance.

-Although a shutdown would likely furlough some of the VA’s nearly 450,000 workers and close VA regional offices, VA Secretary Denis McDonough said veterans would be largely unaffected by the closure.
+Although a shutdown would likely furlough some of the VA’s nearly 450,000 workers and close VA regional offices, VA Secretary Denis McDonough said in Sept.
+2023 that veterans would be largely unaffected by the closure.

 “In the case of a shutdown, there would be no impact on veteran health care,” said McDonough.
 “Burials would continue at VA national cemeteries.
 VA would continue to process and deliver benefits to veterans, including compensation, pension, education, and housing benefits, and the board would continue to process appeals.”